Java Tutorial in One Go For BCA | MCA | BSC-IT | Complete Handbook

 Imagine you are building a simple zoo simulation:

-• Class: Create a blueprint for animals.
+- Class: Create a blueprint for animals.

-• Object: Make specific animals like a lion, tiger, and bear.
+- Object: Make specific animals like a lion, tiger, and bear.

-• Encapsulation: Keep each animal's data (like age and health) safe inside the class, with methods to access and update it.
+- Encapsulation: Keep each animal's data (like age and health) safe inside the class, with methods to access and update it.

-• Inheritance: Have a base class Animal and create subclasses like Lion, Tiger, and Bear.
+Inheritance: Have a base class

-• Abstraction: Create abstract methods that must be implemented by each specific animal, ensuring every animal has a sound.
+and let each animal type make its specific sound. - Abstraction: Create abstract methods that must be implemented by each specific animal, ensuring every animal has a sound.

 By understanding these concepts, you can design and build flexible and maintainable programs.
 OOP helps you manage complexity by breaking down tasks into smaller, manageable pieces, just like how you organize your life by grouping similar tasks together.